induane/asinine-website/topics/articles/2018/satire/satire_5.rst

     by :ref:`jesse`

 In a stunning development, the Southern Poverty Law Center (SPLC) declared "Basic Bitches" a terrorist organization.
-We reached out to a prominent "Basic Bitch", Monica Scarlett, for comment.
+We reached out to a prominent “Basic Bitch”, Monica Scarlett, for comment.
+After going on a rant about toxic masculinity, she made us sign an affirmed consent form to get her statement.

 **What do you think of the Southern Poverty Law Center's declaration?**